Thinking beyond borders

 Individuals are considered to be resident in Argentina for the following reasons.

-Generally, individuals who have been resident in Argentina will lose their residence status when they acquire permanent residence (for immigration purposes) in another country or remain in another country for a period exceeding 12 months.
+Generally, individuals who have been resident in Argentina will lose their residence status when they acquire permanent residence (for immigration purposes) in another country/territory or remain in another country/territory for a period exceeding 12 months.

 The 1998 law established a new category of individuals who are considered to be non-residents with permanent presence in Argentina.
 In this sense, foreign individuals whose presence in Argentina is based on the grounds of employment that is duly accredited and requires their permanency in Argentina for a period not exceeding 5 years with a temporary visa are considered to be non-residents with permanent presence (NRPPs).
 The same treatment applies to family members who accompany them.